 Starokostiantyniv Demonstration Project – overview

-The proposed project concerns interconnection of three local distribution systems and modernisation of one of the local production plants with one biofuel boiler for the baseload production and one gas boiler for peak load production.
-The existing local pipe distribution network will be converted and most buildings will be connected to the network via individual heating substations.
+The proposed project concerned interconnection of three local distribution systems and modernisation of one of the local production plants with one biofuel boiler for baseload production and one gas boiler for peak load production.
+The existing local pipe distribution network should be converted and most buildings should be connected to the network via individual heating substations.

-The project is interesting from a demonstration point of view as the investment covers a substantial modernisation of generation, distribution and use of district heating in the system, from boiler to pipelines and IHS.
-The introduction of biofuel in combination with decreased thermal losses and higher efficiency will reduce the use of fossil fuels.
-The upgraded system will keep some customers without IHSs installations and will demonstrate a way to combine customers with and without IHS installations.
+The project was interesting from a demonstration point of view as the investment covered a substantial modernisation of generation, distribution and use of district heating in the system, from boiler to pipelines and IHS.
+The introduction of biofuel in combination with decreased thermal losses and higher efficiency would have reduced the use of fossil fuels.
+The upgraded system would have kept some customers without IHSs installations and would have demonstrated a way to combine customers with and without IHS installations.

-The introduction of IHSs in the area will increase the quality of heat delivery to the connected buildings by enabling a heat supply in relation to actual heat demand.
+The introduction of IHSs in the area would increase the quality of heat delivery to the connected buildings by enabling a heat supply concerning actual heat demand.

 Starokostiantyniv Demonstration Project – details

-The project area is situated in the western part of Starokostiantyniv city and includes heated areas of three boiler-houses at the addresses: (1) No. 7 at the Heroiv Krut Str., 8/3; (2) No. 8 at Myru Str., 1/136; and (3) No. 9 at Myru Str., 1/139.
+The project area is situated in the western part of Starokostiantyniv city and includes heated areas of three boiler-houses.
 These networks provide heat to 53 separate buildings, including 10 public buildings, and one separate commercial object.
-Most residential customers of boiler house No. 8 at Myru Str.
-1/136 and all residential customers of boiler house No. 9 at Myru Str.
-1/139 are also provided with DHW.
-Modernisation of the three networks affects a total of 6 700 people who will benefit from the improvements in their district heating system.
+Most residential customers of boiler house No. 8 and all residential customers of boiler house No. 9 are also provided with DHW.
+Modernisation of the three networks affects a total of 6,700 people who would benefit from the improvements in their district heating system.

 - Installation of new transmission pipes – approx. 790 m of district heating pipes.